andeersg/andeers.com/_posts/2020-04-14-draft-scheduled-features.md

   return true;
 };
 ```
-It's a filter function that skips drafts if the environment is not development.
+This function is used as a array filter callback to skip the drafts if the current environment is not development.

 ## Scheduled publishing